 Giardia will typically be picked up by a dog ingesting it into its system.
 Typically, this will occur when a dog eats something or drinks something that has been contaminated with fecal matter.

-The offspring (cysts) of this parasite are shed in animal feces.
+The offspring of this parasite are shed in animal feces.
 The most common method of infection is waterborne because the parasite prefers a cool, moist environment.
 Giardia can survive in these conditions for up to several months.
-Dogs may also become infected by ingesting fecal material that contains cysts.
+Dogs may also become infected by ingesting infected fecal material directly.

 Giardiasis is more common among young animals and those confined in groups, such as in kennels or boarding facilities.

-Some infected dogs never show signs or will spontaneously experience indications of giardiasis months after becoming infected.
+Some infected dogs never show signs or will spontaneously experience signs of giardiasis months after becoming infected.
 Puppies and dogs with weakened immune systems can experience more severe reactions to infection.